INGREDIENTS

 Fish skins

-- Place fish skin in a perforated steam container lined with baking paper and Steam
+- Place fish skin in a perforated steam container lined with baking paper and Steam at 100°C for 5 minutes.

-at 100°C for 5 minutes. - Slide baking paper and skin onto a perforated oven tray and dehydrate on Conventional at 80°C for approximately 2 hours, or until crispy.
+- Slide the baking paper and skin onto a perforated oven tray and dehydrate on Conventional at 80°C for approximately 2 hours, or until crispy.
 This can also be done in a combi steam oven at 0% moisture at 80°C for an hour.

-- Place oil into a large saucepan on high heat, induction setting 9 until it reaches 170°C on a cooking thermometer.
+- Place the oil into a large saucepan on high heat, induction setting 9 until it reaches 170°C on a cooking thermometer.

 - Shallow fry fish skins until puffed and crispy.
 Remove from oil and drain on paper towel.
 Season lightly with salt while still hot.